Ricgo01/command-line-clue/game/notebook.md

 ## Notes
 *Use this space to record your findings and deductions...*

-Location of the crime is still unknown - the room must have been empty when it happened...
+Clue no.1 The mayor was the last one to report activity near the playground Location of the crime is still unknown - the room must have been empty when it happened...